 It was the first day of the week.
 The disciples had locked themselves away out of fear.
 Everything Jesus had taught, everything He had said or done — it all seemed like a distant memory now.

-We see these disciples again in Acts 4, preaching to the Jewish leaders they had been hiding from.
+These disciples appear again in Acts 4, preaching to the Jewish leaders they had been hiding from.

 “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they were astonished.
 And they recognized that they had been with Jesus” (Acts 4:13, ESV).